sait-lab/container-basics/README.md

 > VM Templates are primary copies of virtual machines that you can use to deploy virtual machines that are customized and ready for use.
 Templates promote consistency throughout your vSphere environment.
 You can use the content library to store and manage templates of virtual machines and vApps.

+> [!TIP]
-A vSphere VM Template is a stopped VM.
+> A vSphere VM Template is a stopped VM.
 A container image is a stopped container.

 Search for images using the [`docker search`](https://docs.docker.com/reference/cli/docker/search/) command: